statgen/gotcloud/README.md

     gotcloud test

-Results are self-checked and if errors should occur, the output will say so.
+Results are self-checked.
+If errors occur, the output will say so.
+If all tests complete successfully, the output will be deleted.

+The output directory will be listed near the top of the output.

-To preserve output files for inspection, run:
+To preserve the output files for inspection even when gotcloud runs without errors, run:

     gotcloud test --leave-a-mess